 Watching the famous blue train cross over this stunning bridge, nestled in amongst the hills and the tea fields was one of the top things we did in Sri Lanka.
 A short trek from Ella will lead you to this magical spot that feels a million miles away from civilisation.
 It’s one of those places that is so good that one visit probably won’t be enough.

 Tied with the DIY scooter safari in Arugam Bay, this was the best experience we had in Sri Lanka.
 This scenic train journey offers 7 hours of spectacular mountain views as you wind through the country’s interior.

 Sit in the open doorways and watch the world pass by to get the full experience.
 This train journey is something you will remember forever.
 Being able to hang out the side of this train makes it a truly unique experience and one that should be on your backpacking bucket list.

 Sigiriya Rock is a UNESCO world heritage site and one of the most famous landmarks in Sri Lanka.
 This 200-metre high rock juts out of the ground and dominates the landscape.

-Whether or not you choose to climb Sigiriya itself or the nearby Pidurangala Rock, this is a place you have to visit.
-The sunrise views across the valley are absolutely magical and are a just reward for waking up at the crack of dawn for an early morning hike.
+Whether or not you choose to climb Sigiriya itself or nearby Pidurangala Rock, this could be tops among all the must see places in Sri Lanka.
+The sunrise views across the valley are absolutely magical, a just reward for waking up at the crack of dawn for an early morning hike.